go-faster/flightorder/README.md

 processed: [3 1 9 7 6 2 5 4 8]
 output:    [1 2 3 4 5 6 7 8 9]
 ```

+## Motivation

+Sending logs from a single file to multiple kafka brokers concurrently while preserving at-least-once delivery guarantees:
+* Logs are sent to multiple kafka brokers in parallel to enhance throughput.
+* File offsets are committed in the exact order they are read to ensure at-least-once delivery guarantees and prevent data loss in case of shipper or broker failures.

 ## License